khulnasoft/tradescope/docs/utils.md

 ```

 !!!
 Warning
     Only vital questions are asked.
-Tradescope offers a lot more configuration possibilities, which are listed in the [Configuration documentation](configuration.md#configuration-parameters)
+Freqtrade offers a lot more configuration possibilities, which are listed in the [Configuration documentation](configuration.md#configuration-parameters)

 ### Create config examples

 ```
-$ tradescope new-config --config user_data/config_binance.json
+$ freqtrade new-config --config user_data/config_binance.json

 ?
 Do you want to enable Dry-run (simulated trades)?
 Yes ?
 Please insert your stake currency: BTC